Norman Cyril Jackson: Legacy

 The Norman Jackson Centre in Hampton Hill was named after him.

 In April 2004, Jackson's VC medal was sold at auction to Lord Ashcroft for £235,250 (GBP) against a pre-auction estimate of £130,000.
 His family were upset because the medal went to a private bidder rather than the RAF museum at Hendon.
 They had planned to give their father's medals to the museum, but found they could not do so under the terms of their mother's will and the museum was outbid.
-His VC is now on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.
+His VC was on display in the Lord Ashcroft Gallery at the Imperial War Museum, London, prior to the exhibit's closure.

 Norman Jackson's son appeared in the episode on his father's crew in Lord Ashcroft's documentary series Heroes of the Skies (broadcast on Channel Five on 4 October 2012), as well as the Discovery Channel's Air Aces (premiering October 2013), and Air Aces:Full Throttle (premiering 17 March 2014).